saulpila/DickeModel.jl/docs/src/DickeBCEExamples.md

 approximation (see Refs.
 [Villasenor2020](@cite), [Pilatowsky2020](@cite)).
 ```@example examples
 using Plots
-using Dicke.TruncatedWignerApproximation
+using DickeModel.TWA
-using Dicke.DickeBCE, Dicke.ClassicalDicke
+using DickeModel.DickeBCE, DickeModel.ClassicalDicke
 using LinearAlgebra
 j = 30
 systemC = ClassicalDickeSystem(ω=1.0, γ=1.0, ω₀=1.0)